pranavchinmay/pranavchinmay.github.io/_posts/2020-12-12-adding-fractions.md

 $$ f(ad + bc) \times f((bd)^{-1}). $$

 Which may look familiar.
-In order to be "universal" in this sense, our set of fractions $\mathbb{Q}$ must have an addition law exactly like the one you learned as a child.
+In order to be "universal" in this sense, our set of fractions $$\mathbb{Q}$$ must have an addition law exactly like the one you learned as a child.
 Now is this the **answer** to the question: why do we add fractions in the funny way?
 No, of course not.
 The answer to that is simply: it works.
 However, all this talking is hopefully not for nothing, rather, it is to explore something we usually take for granted, and try to understand it in a more universal way.
 The construction described here turns out to be extremely, extremely important in math, particularly in commutative algebra and algebraic geometry.
 And all motivated by a very simple question indeed: how do you add fractions?